YuTian8328/alfred/APPTAINER_EGL.md

-# Adaptation for Triton environment
+# Adaptation for Triton Environment
-To use Alfred on Triton, we created a container.
+To use Alfred on Triton, we created a apptainer container.
 This container is built on top of the nvidia/cuda:12.2.2-cudnn8-devel-ubuntu22.04 image and is designed to provide an environment for GPU-accelerated computing with support for headless rendering.
 The container includes the following key features and tools:
 - VirtualGL: VirtualGL is installed to provide the capability for GPU-accelerated remote rendering.
 This is useful for applications requiring high-performance OpenGL rendering in a virtualized environment.